nwcourses/nwcourses.github.io/COM623/sessions/week_1/index.md

 ## Why do we even need Webpack?

-[Task 3-7 walkthrough Video](https://solent.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=92986265-8a7d-4278-a843-ac46013224aa&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all) - note the questions are slightly different in the video as they have been modified for this year.
+[Use of package.json and Webpack walkthrough Video](https://solent.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=92986265-8a7d-4278-a843-ac46013224aa&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all) - note the content of `package.json` is slightly different in the video as it has been updated, but the principles are the same.

->> Task 3 - 7 walk through
+>> package.json and Webpack

 To understand why we need a tool such as Webpack, we must first consider a modern web application architecture and the practical goals of this module.